SW Mountain Bike XC Race Series-Round 4 October 11th 2015. Woodbury Common

 Exciting new partnership in East Devon!

-Execel at Cycling has formed an exciting new partnership with the East Devon School Sport Partnership to provide, organise and delivery the children’s Bikeability training in East Devon on their behalf.
+Execel at Cycling has formed an exciting new partnership with the East Devon School Sports Partnership to provide, organise and delivery the children’s Bikeability training in East Devon on their behalf.

 By working closely with the SSP and their team of co-ordinators we are able to offer a greater number of training courses and places for young people both in school during the curriculum and out of school time either as an after-school club or during the school holidays.